How to Grow and Care for Spider Plants

 Root Rot

-If the foliage on your specimen starts to turn yellow or wilt, and its soil looks a little wet, root rot may be the problem.
+If the foliage starts to turn yellow or wilt and the soil looks a little wet, root rot may be the problem.

 Root rot is often caused by overwatering, insufficient drainage, poorly draining soil, a pot that’s too large – or all of the above.